jfrog/jfrog-cli/README.md

 #### The *entitlement-keys* (ent-keys) command

 ##### Function
-Used for managing Download Keys.
+Used for managing Entitlement Download Keys.

 ##### Command options
 The command uses the global options, in addition to the following command options.